zarcode/clickingGame/README.md

 ## How to run:

-In the project directory, you can run:
+Download or clone master branch.
+In the project directory run:

 ```
 npm install